jonas-merkle/container-cloudflare-tunnel/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
-You are free to use, modify, and distribute this project, provided that any derivative works are also licensed under the GPL 3.0.
+This project is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html) (LGPLv3).
+You are free to use, modify, and distribute this software under the terms specified in the LGPLv3.

+See the [LICENSE](./LICENSE) file for more detailed information.

 ## Additional Resources